 and other countries.
 As a decentralized project

-building for a global mining community, we are
+building for a global contributor community, we are

 structured to operate across jurisdictions.
 We